Synthetic Controls with Multiple Outcomes: Monte Carlo Simulations

 Several findings emerge from the results of the simulations, which are reported in Table~\ref{Ch2_tab_sim}.
-First, when the number of pre-treatment periods increases or the number of related outcomes increases, the bias decreases and becomes closer to the expected value for all estimators.
+First, when the number of pre-treatment periods or related outcomes increases, the bias decreases and becomes closer to the expected value for all estimators.
 Similar patterns are observed for the standard deviation of the estimators.
 Furthermore, the results clearly show that matching on more pre-treatment variables alleviates overfitting and improves out-of-sample prediction.
-Note that overfitting is a finite-sample problem due to erroneously matching on transitory shocks as well as the outcome variables and should be distinguished from the perfect fit condition \eqref{eq:pretreat_fit} which is assumed to hold for a large $T_{0}$ and $K$.
+Note that overfitting is a finite-sample problem due to erroneously including transitory shocks in the matching and should be distinguished from condition \eqref{eq:pretreat_fit} which is assumed to hold for a large $T_{0}$ and $K$.

 Second, when the support of the predictors for the treated unit is the same with that for the control units ($d=1$), demeaning substantially improves estimation in terms of both bias and standard deviation, as the conventional single-outcome SC method is likely to perform poorly when the treated unit is far from the convex hull of the control units, whereas demeaning adjusts for the differences in the levels and improves the pre-treatment fit.
 Meanwhile, the rejection rate of the 10\% test is close to the nominal size, with or without demeaning in this case, since the RMSPE ratio for the treated unit is not conditional on a good pre-treatment fit.
 When $d$ is smaller, the probability of obtaining a good pre-treatment fit increases for the treated unit while staying unchanged for the other units.
 As a result, the bias and standard deviation for both the conventional SC estimator and the demeaned SC estimator are smaller, and the improvement in estimation by demeaning the outcomes becomes less pronounced.
 In contrast, the distortion in the size of the test increases drastically, and demeaning alleviates the size distortion by improving the pre-treatment fits for all units.